 Skiing across Finnmark's largest lake

-We leave the nice hosts at Joatkajavri Mountain Cabin before we embark on approximately 30-35 kilometers of skiing in easy terrain, including the crossing of Finnmark's largest lake Iešjávri.
+We leave the nice hosts at Joatkajavri Mountain Cabin before we embark on approximately 30 kilometers of skiing in easy terrain, including the crossing of Finnmark's largest lake Iešjávri.
 The few meters we climb at the start of the day bring us up into the arctic plateau landscape.
 You will now truly have the opportunity to rest your eyes on a landscape that is as vast as it is beautiful.
-In good weather, we can glimpse some small curves of mountains in the distance, while we slowly but surely move towards today's goal.
 In the middle of Finnmarksvidda is Øvre Mollisjok, the mountain cabin that has been both home and workplace for the hosts for generations.
 At Mollisjok we will be served dinner, and if the weather is on our side, there are few places in the world where you have a better chance of seeing the northern lights.

-From Mollisjok we ski approximately 25 kilometers to Ravnastua, which like Joatkajavri is also one of the mountain lodges the state is responsible for in Finnmark.
-At the beginning of the day, we ski a little down in the terrain before we are on our way into an area that is known for a specific weather phenomenon.
+From Mollisjok we ski approximately 24 kilometers to Ravnastua.
+At the beginning of the day, we ski a little up in the terrain before we are on our way into an area that is known for a specific weather phenomenon.
 There are not many times the much-talked-about Hundevidda, or Orroaigiellasat (the Range of the Dog) as it is called by the locals, has been crossed in calm weather.
 With the hood over your head, you will get the feel of a proper expedition as we move in the direction of Ravnastua Mountain Cabin.
 Surrounded by thin forest, the cabin is beautifully situated in wild nature.
 Here we will be served a traditional dinner, and do not forget to write in the guest book before leaving tomorrow.

 The end of Finnmarksvidda